 Intermediate: After you've mastered the basics in Excel, enroll in Mynda Treacy's Excel Expert course.
 The lessons in this course will take you from Intermediate level, to Expert skills.

-Pivot Tables: John Michaloudis leads the Xtreme Pivot Table Course -- with 200+ video tutorials, it covers everthing you need to know about pivot tables, and more!
+Pivot Tables: John Michaloudis leads the Xtreme Pivot Table Course -- with 200+ video tutorials, it covers everything you need to know about pivot tables, and more!

 Dashboards: Learn new skills that could help you advance at work.
 Mynda Treacy leads a highly-rated Excel Dashboard Course, and registration opens a few times each year.
 Sign up to be notified, the next time the course is available.